Pradyum1999/Pradyum1999.github.io/index.md

 **Achievements**:
 * Selected for PGP programme at IIM Indore (May'21) but decided to opt out to gain job experience & financial strength.
 * Roll of Honor (May'21), H9: The highest award that can be conferred in culturals genre at Hostel 9.
 Students considered: passing out batch.
-* Inter-IIT'20 First-runner up.
+* Inter-IIT (Dec'19) Overall First-runner up; First position in Improv.
 I was the part of core team, leading dramatics contingent, the largest contingent from IITB (60 strong).
 {: .text-justify}

 I am Pradyum Soni, a senior undergraduate at IIT Bombay.
 I'll be graduating with a B.Tech. in Chemical Engineering in July '21.
 Throughout my stay at IITB, I have explored several engineering disciplines and have become highly interested in Artificial Intelligence and Data Science.
 I have done several projects and internship that has equipped me to step into the industry.